jst-cyr/YouTubeCompetitorDashboard/Lesson3-SortedList/README.md

-# Lesson 3 - Building a table with a sorted list
+# Lesson 3 - Building a table with a sorted list using JavaScript

 In the previous steps, we used JavaScript to invoke the YouTube API to get subscription counts and generate a table dynamically from the results.